Chapter 1 – First of Summer

 "Just a walk," I mumbled.

 Zipping up my white hoodie, I crossed the room as fast as my weathered Vans could take me.
-I got out of the flat, away from the pain and embraced the quiet of twilight.
+I got out of the flat, away from my green-eyed alter-ego, and embraced the quiet of twilight.

 Cue in melodramatic sigh and magical appearance of emo hair.